YellowSakura/opencoffee/README.md

 To define your configuration file, you can start from ```config-sample.ini``` by creating a copy of it.

-The various entries that constitute it are documented in the sample file, the most important are:
+The various entries that constitute it are documented in the sample file; the most important are:

-* ```api_token```: Required for communicating with the Slack APIs, this value is obtained in step 9 of the Slack account setup process;
+* ```api_token```: Required for communicating with the Slack APIs, this value is obtained in step 9 of the Slack account setup process.
-* ```channel_id```: Required to identify the channel containing users involved in the OpenCoffee logic, this value is obtained in step 16 of the Slack account setup process;
+* ```channel_id```: Required to identify the channel containing users involved in the OpenCoffee logic, this value is obtained in step 16 of the Slack account setup process.
 * ```ignore_users```: A list of users belonging to the ```channel_id``` to be ignored.
-  You must at least include the OpenCoffee users as explained in step 13 of the Slack account setup process;
+  You must at least include the OpenCoffee users as explained in step 13 of the Slack account setup process.
-* ```generator_algorithm_type```: Determine the type of algorithm used to generate coffee break pairings.
+* ```generator_algorithm_type```: Determines the type of algorithm used to generate coffee break pairings.
   Possible values are: ```simple``` or ```max-distance```.
   The ```simple``` is the fastest algorithm and generates random combinations, while the ```max-distance``` is slower, but aims to create pairings of individuals who, through heuristics, tend to work less closely together.
-  Default value is ```simple```.
+  The default value is ```simple```.
   ATTENTION: The use of ```max-distance``` requires the ```channels:read``` permission in the Slack app configuration.

 Of course, you can have different configuration files that involve different channels, languages, and any other combination of configurations.